Three states in U.S. South report record rises in COVID-19 deaths | Health

 Three states in U.S. South report record rises in COVID-19 deaths

 Alabama, Florida and North Carolina reported record daily increases in COVID-19 deaths on Tuesday, a trio of grim milestones that follows the first nationwide increase in fatalities since mid-April as some U.S. states rushed to reopen.
-The number of new cases reported daily began rising about six weeks ago, especially in southern and western states such as Arizona, California, Florida and Texas, which have been quick to lift restrictions meant to control the spread of the virus.
+The number of new cases reported daily began rising about six weeks ago, especially in southern and western states such as Arizona, California, Florida and Texas, which have been quick to lift restrictions that caused massive job losses but also helped control the spread of the virus.

 New coronavirus cases rose in 46 of 50 U.S. states last week over the previous week, according to a Reuters analysis of data from The COVID Tracking Project.
 So far in July, 28 states have reported record daily increases in new cases.
 With more than 3.3 million cases, the United States ranks first in the world in cases per capita along with Peru.
 With more than 135,000 deaths, the United States ranks seventh in fatalities per capita among the 20 countries with the most cases.